jschfflr/WebFundamentals/src/content/en/updates/2020/01/devtools.md

 ### Copy as Node.js fetch to include cookie data {: #fetchcookies }

-Right-click a network request and select **Copy** > **Copy as Node.js fetch** to get a `fetch` expression that includes cookie data.
+Right-click a network request and select **Copy** > **Copy as Node.js fetch** to get a `fetch` expression that includes cookie data as a header instead of setting credentials: include.
+The cookies will be ignored when using this format in the browser because the [fetch specs](https://fetch.spec.whatwg.org/#forbidden-header-name) lists the Cookie header as forbidden.

 ![Copy as Node.js fetch](/web/updates/images/2020/01/fetchcookies.png)